 The civilizations of East Asia at the beginning of the modern era; the impact of the West; the contrasting responses of China, Japan, and Korea to the confrontation; the development of the present societies.
 Assignments will be drawn from contemporary sources as well as from secondary accounts.
 Two lectures, one preceptorial.

 Professor/InstructorAnthony Thomas Grafton

 The course deals with four main topics: the Greek city-state, the Roman Empire and the rise of Christianity, the formation of medieval European society, and the Renaissance and Reformation.
 Emphasis will be laid on those social, political, intellectual, and religious developments that contributed most directly to forming modern European civilization.
 Two lectures, one preceptorial.

-Europe in the World: Monarchies, Nations, and Empires from 1776 to the Present Day
+Europe in the World: From 1776 to the Present Day

 The emergence of modern societies from the Europe of the Old Regimes.
 Emphasis on problems and themes, including the French and Industrial Revolutions, nationalism, science and its discontents, popular culture, the mass movements of revolution and war.
 Intended as an introduction to Europe for students with little background in history.
 Two lectures, one preceptorial.

 A formative episode in Western civilization: the Greeks from the rise of the city-state, through the conflict between Athens and Sparta, to the emergence of Macedon in the fourth century B.C.
 Emphasis on cultural history, political thought, and the development of techniques of historical interpretation through analysis of original sources (Herodotus, Thucydides, and others).
 Two lectures, one preceptorial.